Feria de Abril

 So, while flamenco dancing shoes may indeed have you looking the part, the best advice that I was given for footwear options was to wear espadrilles or alpargatas – those casual canvas or cotton shoes that are super flexible and have a jute or fiber rope sole.
 You’ll see many ladies sporting those.
 Don’t go wasting tons of money on those, you can find shoes that will work for as little as 10 euros!

 Learn the Sevillanas

-As Feria approaches you will see advertised in groups like Expat Sevilla, and various people offering Sevillana classes.
+As Feria approaches you will see advertisements in groups like Expat Sevilla of various people offering Sevillana classes.
 Watch a YouTube video if you can’t make a crash course.
 In the end, fake it till you make it.
 You may not know all the moves but the dancing turned out to be less formal than I thought it would be.
 People danced between tables and chairs, on the street, and just about everywhere else.
 There are 4 pasos to the Sevillanas and while I did take a few lessons, only the first paso stayed in my head.
 All the same, I danced (a little).
 At the end of the night, if you have made it that far, the music moves from Sevillanas to club music in just about every caseta I passed.
 So you just need to make it that far – good luck!

 Some Sevillana music to get used to the rhythm